amirkhanaursrk/Ultra-Fighters/README.md

 ### How to Run

-Step 1: If you are not using a Mac that runs OS X El Capitan or higher, either turn away now and cry, or fork this repo and try to get it working on your system of choice, and tell me when you do it ;)
+Step 1: If you are not using a computer that runs OS X, either turn away now and cry, or fork this repo and try to get it working on your system of choice, and tell me when you do it ;)

 Step 2: Just click "Download as ZIP", slide on over to the "bin/OSX" folder in that downloaded folder and open "Ultra-Fighters.app"